-HOWELL, Mich. - A 41-year-old Howell woman is charged with home invasion and malicious destruction of property after a confrontation with her estranged husband and his girlfriend.
+Jeana Moir, of Howell, was charged with home invasion and malicious destruction of property after a confrontation with her estranged husband and his girlfriend.
 The Sheriff said Moir rammed her SUV into her husband's condo.

 Jeana Moir spent time in jail but has posted a $1,000 bond to get out.